serverless/serverless/docs/providers/aws/guide/variables.md

 #### Disable automatically `SecureString` decryption

-as mentioned above, by default , `SecureString` type parameters are automatically decrypted.

 In order to get the encrypted content, you can pass `noDecrypt` instruction into variable as: `${ssm(noDecrypt):/path/to/secureparam}` (it can be passed aside of region param as e.g.: `${ssm(eu-west-1, noDecrypt):/path/to/secureparam})`

 ## Reference Variables using AWS Secrets Manager